--> Surge Impedance and Surge Impedance Loading (SIL)

 Surge impedance loading (SIL) of Transmission line

 Surge Impedance Loading (SIL) is the most important parameter for determining the maximum loading capacity (MW loading) of transmission lines.
-Before understanding SIL in detail, at first we have to understand the concept of Surge and Surge impedance (Zs) and its physical significance.
+Before understanding SIL in detail, first, we have to understand the concept of Surge and Surge impedance (Zs) and its physical significance.
 So let’s discuss the topic in detail.

 What is Surge Impedance (Zs)?